 Statutory subscription model

-For the period February 2020 to January 2021, and annually thereafter, the subscription model will change so that the fixed fee per provider will vary according to nation and provider type, while all UK HE providers will pay the same per-student charge.
+For the period February 2020 to January 2021, and annually thereafter, the subscription model will change so that the fixed fee per provider and per-student charge may vary according to nation and provider type.

 Aggregate Offshore Record